1 Just a Dam Slave

 Sisler High School, Winnipeg, Manitoba, Canada

 For now, the critical thing was my emergence into the world of work, much like most kids, with no clearer idea of how to seize hold of my blossoming life than a young dog.
-I hadn't even any clear notion of how to go about getting a job.
+I hadn't even any clear view of how to go about getting a job.
 Luckily, the matter was settled for me by a neighbour who found me work at the place of his labours in the Winnipeg division of the great American corporation of Westinghouse as a trainee assembler of lighting panels.

 Southeast Manitoba